Small talk isn’t my jam, so let’s dive right in…

 It’s not that I’m hiding anything.
 Ask a question, and I’ll answer it.
 Promise.
 But at the end of the day, this story isn’t about me.

-This blog is just a piece of God’s greater’s manifesto—the story He writes in each of us.
+My every breath is just a piece of God’s greater’s manifesto—the story He writes in each of us.

 So if you need to remember anything about me, it’s this: I want people to know down in their toes that God is more than enough—in all things.
 Whether we are doing the dishes, celebrating a promotion, or feeling like we're falling apart…